How Do I Open and Administer an Intestate Estate in North Carolina as Sole Heir with Mortgage and Debts?

 Detailed Answer

 When someone dies without a will (intestate) in North Carolina, its estate must pass through probate under Chapter 28A of the North Carolina General Statutes.
-As the sole heir and distributee, you have the right to serve as the personal representative (administrator) and manage the estate’s assets, debts and mortgage.
+As the sole heir and distributee, you may have priority to serve as the personal representative (administrator) and manage the estate’s assets, debts and mortgage.

 1. Qualify to Serve as Administrator

 Under N.C.
-Gen. Stat. § 28A-13-2, a sole heir may petition the clerk of superior court to appoint them administrator without posting a surety bond.
+Gen. Stat. § 28A-4-1, a person entitled to apply may petition the clerk of superior court to appoint them administrator, and the clerk may require a bond unless excused by law.
 To qualify, you must:

-• File a written petition in the county where the decedent lived.
+- Apply in the county where the decedent was domiciled at death.

 2. File the Petition and Obtain Letters of Administration

-Prepare and file a Petition for Appointment of Administrator.
-Include the decedent’s name, date of death, heirship facts and a schedule of known assets and liabilities.
-The clerk will issue Letters of Administration once they approve your petition.
+Prepare and file an application or petition for appointment of administrator.
+Include the decedent’s name, date of death, heirship facts and information about known assets and liabilities.
+The clerk will issue Letters of Administration once the appointment is approved.
 These letters grant you legal authority to act for the estate.

 3. Inventory Assets and Debts

-Within three months, file an inventory listing all real and personal property and all known debts, per N.C.
-Gen. Stat. § 28A-13-14.
+Within three months, file an inventory listing all real and personal property, per N.C.
+Gen. Stat. § 28A-20-1.
 Real property—such as a house with a mortgage—must be valued and described.
-Personal debt obligations must include creditor names and balances.

 4. Notify Creditors

-Publish a notice to creditors in a local newspaper once a week for three successive weeks (N.C.
-Gen. Stat. § 28A-18-2).
-Send written notices to known unsecured creditors.
-Creditors then have 90 days to present claims against the estate.
+Publish a notice to creditors in a local newspaper once a week for four successive weeks (N.C.
+Gen. Stat. § 28A-14-1).
+Send written notices to known creditors.
+Creditors generally must present claims within the period stated in the notice, which must be at least three months from the first publication.

 5. Manage and Pay Debts, Including the Mortgage